 The Kindergarten has purpose built premises with child safe interiors, child friendly furniture and amenities, together with a well-equipped library which is used by all children as an integral part of their learning.
 It houses books and other resource material, and is designed to resemble a comfy, traditional library complete with child friendly chairs and tables.

+Close to 230 parents responded to the KHDA pre-inspection survey.
 The school community itself is a happy one.
-99% of parents who responded to the pre-inspection survey are happy with the quality of education and children enjoy and look forward to going to school.
-Parents feel included, and rate the school well for the reporting of progress of their children.
-Teachers are also a largely a happy team - reflected also in the low level of teacher turnover.
+97% of parents who responded to the survey are happy with the quality of education provided by Ambassador KG and Nursery.
+Almost all parents agreed that their children enjoy and look forward to going to school and that they are safe whether within the school environment or on school buses.

-The school's fees for KG1 and KG2 are high given its demographic target market, currently at AED 26,264 per annum.
+The school's fees are high given its demographic target market, currently at AED 19,213 for pre-KG/Nursery per annum, AED 19,454 for KG1 and AED 21,293 for KG2.
+These are significantly below the KHDA approved fees, however.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.